 The charter is Omarama School’s guiding document.
 It includes our mission statement, aims, objectives, directions and targets.
 The charter contains longer term strategic goals for students’ achievement and annually updated targets for improved student outcomes.

-	Parents are formally consulted annually.
-The results of consultation are given careful consideration by the Board of Trustees when preparing the schools strategic and annual plans.
+The charter is up for renewal in early 2024.
+The results of consultation are given careful consideration by the School Board when preparing the schools strategic and annual plans.

 Accidents and Sickness

 All teachers have a current first aid certificate.
 Minor bumps and bruises are treated at school.
 In more serious cases you will be contacts as soon as possible so that you can take your child to a family doctor.
 You are requested to keep the school informed of any change to your contact and emergency numbers.
 We are not able to care for a sick child for any length of time at school and ask for parents to get them home to bed as soon as possible.

 Please keep your child at home if they are unwell to prevent the spread of bugs their classmates and teachers.
 In the case of more serious infectious childhood diseases please check with the school if you are unsure of when the risk of infection has passed.

 Classrooms are equipped with either, iMac, iPad or laptop computers.
 If you have a device, which your child can use at school, please speak to your teacher to see if it is appropriate for our network.

 Initial parent interviews are held in Term 1 to establish a shared understanding of your child’s learning needs and to ensure that there is a good basis for the important relationship between home and school.
 Mid year reports and end of year reports are sent home with the opportunity for all parents or caregivers to speak with their respective teachers by way of parent interviews.
 We encourage parents/caregivers to have open dialogue with our teachers about the students throughout the year to ensure surprises are kept to a minimum and students are succeeding.